 Here's what makes this Boston College essay work:

 - It has a compelling hook.
 The first few sentences about the applicant's multicultural and multilingual family immediately draw us in.
-It makes you want to learn more about why this applicant gets told happy birthday in three languages, and what this means for their values.
+It makes you want to learn more about why this applicant gets told happy birthday in three languages, and how their experience shapes their values.

 - It's highly specific and detailed.
 We're given people's actual names, from Uncle Guillermo to Anisa Saad.
 These concrete details ground us readers in the story while highlighting clear connections between the applicant's life experiences and values.